Crunk Physical Therapy, PC

 As you enter your perimenopausal and postmenopausal years, many of us may start seeing changes in energy levels, sleep cycles, body composition and strength.

-• Why can't I gain muscle like I did when I was younger?
+• Why is it harder to build muscle now than when I was younger?

-• How do I fit a workout into my busy schedule?
+• How can I make time for workouts with my busy schedule?

-• What exercises are best for me in this stage of life?
+• Which exercises are best for this phase of life?

 • Should I be concerned about osteopenia or osteoporosis?